Leadership

 “Hope is not blind optimism.
 It’s not ignoring the enormity of the task ahead or the roadblocks that stand in our path.
 It’s not sitting on the sidelines or shirking from a fight.
 Hope is that thing inside us that insists, despite all evidence to the contrary, that something better awaits us if we have the courage to reach for it, and to work for it, and to fight for it.”

-These are the same values I espouse and seek to live out in my daily practices as a leader: vision, conviction, empathy, hard work, humor, and faith.
-Indeed, I had the opportunity to retake the Gallup/Clifton StrengthsFinder 2.0 recently as part of the Wisconsin Leadership Development Institute (WLDI), and the results were not only very consistent–they reflect my core values.
+These are the same values I seek to live out in my daily practices as a leader: vision, conviction, empathy, hard work, humor, and faith.
+Indeed, I’ve had the opportunity to take the CliftonStrengths several times over the last few years and my results were not only very consistent–they reflect my core values.

 According to Gallup, my top five strengths are: